psychemedia/storytelling-notes/tom_tit_tot.md

 So the lady asked them all to dine with herself 'and her husband on the day when he was to come back.

 When the goodman came hame, he found the house bo occupied with preparations for dinner, that he had nae time to ask his wife about her thread; and before ever he had ance spoken to her on the subject, the company was announced at the hall door.
 The six little ladies all came in a coach-and-six, and were as fine as princesses, but still wore their gowns of green.
-The gentleman was very poHte, and showed them up the stair with a pair of wax candles in his hand.
+The gentleman was very polite, and showed them up the stair with a pair of wax candles in his hand.
 And so they all sat down to dinner, and conversation went on very pleasantly, till at length the husband, becoming familiar with them, said, 'Ladies, if it be not an uncivil question, I should like to know how it happens that all your mouths are turned away to one side?'

 'Oh,' said ilk ane at ance, 'it's with our constant spinspin-spinning.* [Here speak with the mouth turned to one side, in imitation of the ladies.]